rocky/solc-vscode/README-DEVELOP.md

 # Prerequisites...

-You need to have installed
+You need to have installed:

 * [nodejs](https://nodejs.org/en/).
 Use node version 10.x.
 Node version 12 cannot be used.
 See below for details
 * [npm](https://www.npmjs.com/get-npm)